uw-it-edm/docfinity-client/README.md

 1. Get DocumentTypeId
     - Since user is not expected to know the internal identifier for the DocumentType, given a document type name and category name, retrieve the DocumentTypeId.
     - Validate that document type exists.
+2. Upload Document
+    - Retrieves the DocumentId for the new document.
-2. Get Metadata Definitions
+3. Get Metadata Definitions with Datasource Information
-    - Since user is not expected to know the internal identifiers for metadata objects, using the DocumentTypeId retrieve the Metadata Object information for the DocumentType.
+    - Since user is not expected to know the internal identifiers for metadata objects, using the DocumentTypeId and DocumentId use the `/indexing/controls` end-point to retrieve the metadata that includes datasource information.
     - Validate that the metadata names from user exist for the document type.
-3. Upload Document
-    - Retrieves the DocumentId for the new document.
 4. Execute DataSources
-    - Use the `/indexing/controls` end point to send the metadata values from user (which can be a partial set) and have DocFinity execute all valid datasources and return full set of metadata values.
+    - For each field that has a datasource defined that depends on another field that is being indexed, use the `/indexing/executeDatasource` end-point to run the datasource and retrieve the result.
-    - Validate that all required fields have values and check for data source errors.
+    - Validate that all required fields have values.
 5. Index and Commit
     - Using the response from the previous step, send a request to `/indexing/index/commit` to index and commit the new document.
 6. Delete Document on Error
     - If there is an error at any point after uploading the document, delete it.

+## Explanation of Re-Indexing Steps

+1. Get DocumentTypeId
+    - Same as Indexing flow.
+2. Get Metadata Definitions with Datasource Information
+    - Same as Indexing flow.
+3. Get current Indexed data
+    - Use the `/indexing/data` end-point to retrieve the current indexed data for the document.
+4. Execute DataSources
+    - Same as Indexing flow.
+5. Re-Index
+    - Handle metadata fields that are removed by sending `markedForDelete` property on the appropiate fields.
+    - Using the response from the previous steps, send a request to `/indexing/reindex` to send partial updates to patch document metadata.

+## IMPORTANT: Limitations and Caveats

+1. Datasources only run if ALL dependency fields are provided by client in the indexing payload.
+2. If client provides an indexing value for a field that has a datasource, the client value will take precedence over the datasource result.
+3. Datasources for fields must return a single value, if an eligible datasource returns a list an error will be thrown.
+4. Dependency fields for datasources must be single-select fields.
+5. Validation of values between parent-child fields is not supported.

 # Setup for Development